siriusctrl/UniPublic/eodp/README.md

     structuring, storage, visualisation and publishing.
 3. why it is useful?
 	- normally the raw data is not usable, including some wrong data and missing value
-	- we need to build connection beteween different data set in order to  implement anaylsis
+	- we need to build connection between different data set in order to  implement anaylsis
 4. why it is challenging
     - reformatting and validating data requires transforms, which is can be difficult to specify and evaluate
     - converting data values to different types sometimes quite challenge

 ---------------------------------
 ### LECTURE 2 AND LECTURE 3 (re, XML, HTML, JSON)
 1. How is data stored and in what formats
-    - Structured: Relational databses, CSV
+    - Structured: Relational databases, CSV
     - Unstructured: text -- no Structure, harder to organise, lacks regularity and decomposable internal structure.
 Also very hard to process/search for information.
 	- Semi-structured: HTML, XML, JSON
 2. the role that relational databases play in data wrangling